Fonemine/documentation/cpq_user.md

 ![CPQ UI in Hubspot](/images/cpq_user_guide_images/HubSpotCPQQuoteList.png)

 ## 2 Creating a Quote

-When creating a quote, if you  start from a deal or an opportunity, the quote will auto-populate many fields of the customer tab.
+When creating a quote, if you  start from a deal or an opportunity, the quote will auto-populate many fields of the customer tab using information from your CRM.
+The Quote creation process in MobileForce is made simple via a wizard which consists of multiple tabs that are filled in left to right order.
+The left to right order of filling information in the quote creation process captures the quote workflow, and can be customized to use as few or as many tabs as your business workflow mandates.

+At every stage of the quoting process, you can validate the data you've entered, as well as save the partial quote that you've completed so far, thus finding and fixing errors as they occur, as well as giving you the flexibility to create a quote in multiple sessions (rather than all at once).

 **Creating a CPQ Quote**: Here are some easy steps that you can follow to quickly start quoting with the MobileForce CPQ application.